Research News - January / February 2022 #7

 Launch of the EcoXtract®Protein project

-Pennakem Europa, INRAE, the Carnot Institute France Futur Élevage and Avignon University launched on December 8th 2021, the EcoXtract®Protein project.
-This project is a winner of the Plan d'Investissement d'Avenir (PIA) operated by ADEME in the framework of the call for projects "Demonstrators and Innovation Territories of Great Ambition (DTIGA) - Bioeconomy and Environmental Protection".
-The total financial aid is €4.8 million.
+Pennakem Europa, INRAE, the Institut Carnot France Futur Élevage and Avignon University launched the EcoXtract®Protein project on 8 December 2021.
+The project is a winner of the Plan d'Investissement d'Avenir (PIA) programme operated by ADEME as part of the "Demonstrators and Innovation Territories of Great Ambition (DTIGA) - Bioeconomy and Environmental Protection" call for projects.
+Total financial support amounts to €4.8m.

 The ÉCOLÉO® project nominated for the ITAINNOV 2022 competition - voting open until 1 March